Blackened Shrimp Taco Bowls with Mango Salsa

 As far as toppings go, the sky is the limit.
 I used shredded red cabbage tossed with a pinch of salt and lemon, sliced avocado, charred corn kernels, lime wedges and chopped fresh cilantro.
 However, you can use any toppings you like.
 Halved cherry tomatoes, salsa, sauteed onions or bell peppers would all taste great too!
 It’s whatever you like, which is why this recipe is so great.
 Once you have the core protein blackened and ready, you can go in any direction.

-Any leftovers can be added to a salad the next day or tucked inside of a wrap.
-However, these blackened shrimp taco bowls are so good, I doubt you’ll have an leftovers!
+Store any leftovers in an airtight container in the refrigerator for three to four days.
+Leftover shrimp can be added to a salad the next day or tucked inside of a wrap.
+However, these blackened shrimp taco bowls are so good, I doubt you’ll have any leftovers!

 Blackened Shrimp Taco Bowls with Mango Salsa